Click image to zoom.Double click image to zoom.

 - Thinksheets supporting each chapter of the Kids’ Guidebook

 Teaching pathways: How Social Thinking and Me pairs with other products

 Using our Superflex™ Curriculum with your 3rd – 5th graders?
-Social Thinking and Me is a perfect “next step” as kids age up and out of Superflex.
-Jump right in to keep students learning about Social Thinking concepts and deepen their understanding of working in a group, hanging out with friends, figuring out expected/unexpected behavior, and social problem solving.
-When using You Are a Social Detective, the Superflex Curriculum and Social Thinking and Me in sequence, you have a scope and sequence of helping students learn about themselves and others, all while learning to self-regulate their own behavior.
+Social Thinking and Me is the natural “next step” as kids age up.
+Jump right in to keep students learning about Social Thinking concepts and deepen their understanding of working in a group, hanging out with friends, figuring social situations, and social problem solving.

-If kids are older and new to Social Thinking, you can start with Social Thinking and Me and then move into books and products for our middle school population, including Social Fortune or Social Fate and our fun educational game that builds perspective-taking skills, Should I or Shouldn’t I?
-Middle/High School Edition.
+If kids are older, start with Social Thinking and Me and then move into books and products for the middle school population, including Social Fortune or Social Fate and our fun educational game that builds perspective-taking skills, Should I? or Shouldn’t I?
+What Would Others Think?
+Revised Edition for Teens.

 How is “Social Emotional Learning” different than the Social Thinking Methodology?

 The two books that comprise Social Thinking and Me contain “Social Emotional Learning” in their titles.
 The Collaborative for Academic, Social, and Emotional Learning (CASEL) defines SEL as “the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”
 Learn more about SEL at www.casel.org.